Star Fleet Battles: Reception

 In the September 1979 edition of Dragon (Issue 29), Tim Kask did not recommend it for neophytes due to its complexity.
 "There are quite a few rules to absorb and master, but it appears that it will be worth the effort...
 The game holds a lot of promise."

 In the November–December 1979 issue of The Space Gamer (Issue No. 25), Kenneth W. Burke wrote that the game was too complex to be playable.
 "I give Star Fleet Battles a 'need for improvement' rating.
 In their desire to make an 'accurate' Star Trek wargame, its designers inadvertently let playability fly out the window."

-Two years later, in The Space Gamer No. 38, William A. Barton gave a thumbs up to the Star Fleet Battles Designer's Edition, but also cautioned that the complex game was not for the faint-hearted.
+Two years later, in Issue 38, William A. Barton gave a thumbs up to the Star Fleet Battles Designer's Edition, but also cautioned that the complex game was not for the faint-hearted.
 "I'd have to give my whole-hearted recommendation to Star Fleet Battles.
 I find it a most satisfying game.
 I would, however, caution Trekkers who are inexperienced at simulations gaming to start with a less complex space combat game before trying SFB.
 But those of you who are old hands, if you haven't yet taken on the helm of the U.S.S.
 Enterprise or one of its sister ships, then boldly go to your local game store and pick up a copy."

+In Issue 44 of the British wargaming magazine Perfidious Albion, Bob Collman reviewed the pocket game edition, and found the rulebook "a delight.
+It is clearly written, almost completely free of ambiguity and full of concrete examples ...
+Play is smooth but very detailed and takes some effort to learn."
+Collman concluded, "There are large numbers of decisions to be made, which I find an important factor in making a game fun.
+Skill is rewarded in this game and practice will be required."